 3. Chineke!
 Orchestra

-London’s BBC proms is the world’s largest and most celebrated classical music festival.
-The aim of the BBC Proms is to bring the best in classical music to the widest possible audience, making it accessible, affordable, and enjoyable for everyone—regardless of their background or prior experience with classical music.
-The Proms presents over 70 concerts each summer at the Royal Albert Hall, with affordable tickets starting from just £8.
-This is a relaxed, welcoming atmosphere that encourages both newcomers and enthusiasts to experience world-class performances.
+Classical music in London peaks at BBC Proms every summer.
+It’s the world’s largest and most celebrated classical music festival and brings the best in classical music to the widest possible audience, making it accessible, affordable, and enjoyable for everyone—regardless of their background or prior experience with classical music.
+This summer, this eight-week festival runs from Friday July 17 to Saturday 12 September inside Royal Albert Hall, with tickets starting from just £8.50.

 2. Barbican Classical Season